Abubakarask/checkers/README.md

 ## Installation

 1. Clone this repository.
-2. Navigate to the `public` and `server` directories and run `npm install` to install the dependencies for both the frontend and backend.
+2. Run `npm install` to install the dependencies for both the frontend and backend.
 3. Configure the necessary environment variables for the backend.
 4. Install `env-cmd` using command `npm i -g env-cmd` as its being used to access env variables.
 5. Start the project with `npm run dev`.